Premenstrual Dysphoric Disorder (PMDD): Information for Patients and Families

 - Mood symptoms such as mood swings, crying spells, and irritability.

-- Symptoms which happen around the same time every month coinciding with their period, and which go away when the period starts.
+- Symptoms that happen around the same time every month, coinciding with their period, and which go away when the period starts.

 - Although symptoms of PMS can be challenging they do regularly interfere with a person’s daily life.